-12.1 The Examiners shall be appointed by the External Examiners' Committee.

-- 12.2 A student shall be examined by at least two and normally not more than three Examiners of whom at least one shall be an External Examiner. - 12.3 An Internal Examiner shall be either: - (a) a member of staff of the University; or - (b) a member of staff of the student's Collaborating Establishment. - 12.4 A person who has supervised the student or who has acted as an adviser to the student shall not be appointed as an Examiner. - 12.5 Where the student and the Internal Examiner are both on the permanent staff of the same establishment, a second External Examiner shall be appointed.
-A student being examined who is employed by the University on a fixed term contract shall be exempt from the requirements of this regulation. - 12.6 Examiners shall be experienced in research in the general area of the student's thesis and, where practicable, have experience as a specialist in the topic(s) to be examined. - 12.7 For MPhil or PhD, at least one External Examiner shall have substantial experience (that is, normally three or more previous examinations as either an internal or external examiner) of examining research degree students at the appropriate level or above. - For MA/MSc by Research, at least one External Examiner shall either have experience (that is, one or more previous examinations as either an internal or external examiner) of examining research degrees at the appropriate level or above, or substantial experience of examining the research element of taught Masters programmes (that is, at least three examinations of such research elements, or experience as the External Examiner for a taught Masters programme). - 12.8 An External Examiner shall be independent both of the University and of the Collaborating Establishment and shall not have acted previously as the student's supervisor or adviser.
+- 12.1 The Examiners shall be appointed by the External Examiners' Committee within six months prior to thesis submission or at the stage that the student applies for thesis pending. - 12.2 A student shall be examined by at least two and normally not more than three Examiners of whom at least one shall be an External Examiner.
+Staff candidates shall be examined by at least two External Examiners and one Internal Examiner. - 12.3 An Internal Examiner shall be either: - (a) a member of staff of the University; or - (b) a member of staff of the student's Collaborating Establishment. - 12.4 A person who has supervised the student or who has acted as an adviser to the student shall not be appointed as an Examiner. - 12.5 Examiners shall be experienced in research in the general area of the student's thesis and, where practicable, have experience as a specialist in the topic(s) to be examined. - 12.6 For MPhil or PhD, at least one External Examiner shall have substantial experience (that is, normally three or more previous examinations as either an internal or external examiner) of examining research degree students at the appropriate level or above. - For MA/MSc by Research, at least one External Examiner shall either have experience (that is, one or more previous examinations as either an internal or external examiner) of examining research degrees at the appropriate level or above, or substantial experience of examining the research element of taught Masters programmes (that is, at least three examinations of such research elements, or experience as the External Examiner for a taught Masters programme). - 12.7 An External Examiner shall be independent both of the University and of the Collaborating Establishment and shall not have acted previously as the student's supervisor or adviser.
 An External Examiner shall normally not be a supervisor of another student.
 For MPhil or PhD, the External Examiner shall not normally be an External Examiner on a taught course in the same department at the University.
-Former members of staff of the University shall not normally be approved as External Examiners until four years after the termination of their employment with the University. - For MPhil or PhD, the External Examiners' Committee shall ensure that the same External Examiner is not approved so frequently that his or her familiarity with the department might prejudice objective judgment. - 12.9 No student for a research degree shall act as an Examiner.
+Former members of staff of the University shall not normally be approved as External Examiners until four years after the termination of their employment with the University.

+For MPhil or PhD, the External Examiners' Committee shall ensure that the same External Examiner is not approved so frequently that his or her familiarity with the department might prejudice objective judgment.

+12.8 No student for a research degree shall act as an Examiner.